tohagan/sencha-ico-moon/README.md

 ## DESCRIPTION

-Converts an ICO-Moon project file into a SASS _icons.scss file for use in your Sencha Touch project.
+Converts an [*Ico Moon*](https://icomoon.io/app) project file into a SASS file for use in a [*Sencha Touch*](www.sencha.com/products/touch) project.

+Basically I got tied of having to manually re-enter character codes everytime I updated the font file since it's difficult to avoid changing them and the CSS file provide by *Ico Moon* does not work with the SASS `icon()` macro used by Sencha Touch apps.

+You can also assign names your icons in your *Ico Moon* project and they become `iconCls` names (with an `ico-` prefix) in your Sencha project.

 ## USAGE

     $ sench-ico-moon <icomoon-project>.json <font-name>

-## Creating a custom icon font file for Sencha Touch using IcoMoon
+## Creating a custom icon font for Sencha Touch using IcoMoon

+I typically replace the standard *pictos* font that come standard with *Sencha Touch* since I can select from a larger set of matching icons at Ico Moon.
+Every icon you add increases the loading time of your app so in general only select the ones you need.

+You can just use the default names given to each icon but I recommend you consider renaming your icons to the **purpose** you're using them for in your app and given them.
+This will make your iconCls values more readable and then if you want to change the icon later you can select a new one and give it the old name with no change to the rest of your app.
+I find I make less errors using this approach.

 To create an icon file for Sench Touch ...

-Visit [https://icomoon.io/app](https://icomoon.io/app), create a Project and select your icons from the many free and less free font icons.
+**Step 1**.
+Visit [https://icomoon.io/app](https://icomoon.io/app), create a new Project and select your icons from the many hundreds of free and less free font icons.

 Make sure that you **name your project** using the online *Project Manager* to your font name (`myfont` in this example).
+No spaces in the name please*!*

-Download Project and font ZIP file ...
+**Step 2**.Download Project and font ZIP file ...

-1. Save ico-moon project: `myfont.json`
+- Save ico-moon project: `myfont.json`
    - Saved via Menu (top left button) > Manage Projects > Download
-2. Save `myfont.zip`
+- Save `myfont.zip`
    - Saved via Font > Download

+**Step 3**.
+Copy your font files into your Sencha Touch project:

-3. Create folder called `resources/sass/stylesheets/fonts/myfonts`
+- Create folder called `resources/sass/stylesheets/fonts/myfonts`
-4. Copy font files in `myfont.zip/fonts/` into this folder.
+- Copy font files in `myfont.zip/fonts/` into this folder.

-  - If you named your in Ico Moon Project == `myfont` then your font files should now have the corresponding name like `myfont.svg`, `myfont.ttf`, `myfont.woff`.
+Your font file names should match your Ico Moon project name.
 If not, you'll need to rename them.
+Example: `myfont.svg`, `myfont.ttf`, `myfont.woff`.

-Now run this app to generate your SASS icon file from the Ico-Moon project file:
+**Step 3**.
+Run this app to generate your SASS icon file from the Ico-Moon project file:

      $ sench-ico-moon myfont.json myfont
      Writing _icons-myfont.scss ...

-Now copy the

-1. Copy `_icons-myfont.scss` to `resources/sass/_icons-myfont.scss`
+**Step 4**.
+Copy `_icons-myfont.scss` to `resources/sass/_icons-myfont.scss`

-   - Import files must start with an underscore to prevent SASS compiler generating another CSS output file.
+**NOTE**: Import files must start with an underscore to prevent SASS compiler generating another CSS output file.

-2. Add this line to your `resources/sass/app.scss` file after sencha's `@import` commands:
+**Step 5**.
+Add this line to your `resources/sass/app.scss` file after sencha's `@import` commands:

   -	`@import '_icons-myfont.scss'`

+All the icons have a `ico-` prefix to avoid name collisions with other CSS styles.